JavascriptDon/Video-Chat-App-/README.md

 ## Features

+#### Users
 - Real time messaging using Socket IO

+#### Private Messaging
+- Users receive direct message notifications
+- Users can send direct messages by clicking on a users avatar or username
+- Users can remove direct messages without losing their message history (TBC)

+#### Friend Requests
+- Users can accept or reject friend requests
+- Friend requests are sent in real time
+- Users can cancel outgoing friend requests
+- Users can see who is online/offline
+- Users can accept or cancel incoming friend requests
+- Users can remove friends from their friends list (TBC)

+#### Servers

+-  Users can create a new Room (the user is then the admin of that Room)
+-  Rooms are created with audio call possibility
+-  Users can join an existing Room
+-  Users can close & delete the room if they are admin.
+-  Users can see all the other members in the room.

+-
 -  Local Authentication
 -  Loads User Data upon login (Rooms, Channels, Private Messages)
 -  Creation and Joining Rooms
--  Room Settings (Tracks Changes between Camera, Mic, ScreenShare and delete Button)
+-  Room Settings (Changes between Camera, Mic, ScreenShare and deletion of room)
 -  Persistent channel history
 -  Private messaging
 -  Timestamps for messages